andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

             });
 ```
 Exercise:
-* Go back to the project WelcomeMessageWithoutAccessorBot > Bots > WelcomeMessageWithoutAccessorBot.cs -
+* Go back to the previous project and file: <br /> WelcomeMessageWithoutAccessorBot > Bots > WelcomeMessageWithoutAccessorBot.cs -
 take a look at how we the welcome messages with the bool flag.

 ### 7) 07 SimplifiedWaterfallDialogBotV4